omariosman/automated-self-check/README.md

 Now, you are ready to go :)

-To make this script runs everyday you can:
+To make this script runs everyday you can use Task Scheduler on windows or you can:

 1- Create AWS account